 This exhilarating new sport uses a platform attached to special boots, which are connected to the turbine of a jet ski which rises in the air allowing the fly boarder to perform different freestyle tricks.

-Check out more adventures in Kos… in and out of the sea!
+Check out more kid-friendly adventures in Kos… in and out of the sea!

-- Scuba Dive Adventure off Kos Island – Click here for more details and to book the tour.
+- Beginner Scuba Diving at Pserimos Island in Kos – Click here for more details and to book the tour.

 - Blue Lagoon Snorkeling Cruise by Speedboat – Click here for more details and to book the tour.